Skip to Content

 When it comes to the causes of addiction, people with addiction problems usually have a combination of personal, health, and environmental factors.
 These factors can include access to substances and social influences.
 Some people are genetically predisposed to addiction, while others have environmental factors that make them susceptible.

 Although these factors do not make the disease a medical condition, they contribute to its development.
-Those who are addicted to drugs and alcohol often have intense feelings of sadness and anxiety, so it is best to seek professional addiction treatment in Lexington.
+Those who are addicted to drugs and alcohol often have intense feelings of sadness and anxiety, so it is best to seek professional addiction treatment.

 The diagnosis of addiction depends on the nature of the problem.
 Substance use disorders usually develop a tolerance for the substances they use.
 The reason that these people use substances is to improve their mood or perform better.
 Others use substances out of curiosity or experiment with alcohol or drugs because they feel it will enhance their performance.